ISTH-BNITM-KUL-PHE/LASVsequencing2019/README.md

 Files with the '2019-19' tag correspond to the first batch of 19 sequences being released, with the analyses shown in the following virological post: [http://virological.org/t/2019-lassa-virus-sequencing-in-nigeria/287](http://virological.org/t/2019-lassa-virus-sequencing-in-nigeria/287).

-Files with the '2019-32' and '2019-42' tagss correspond to the second batch of 32 sequences being released.
+Files with the '2019-32' and '2019-42' tags correspond to the second batch of 32 sequences being released.
 Note that for 10 of these, only the S segment is available, hence the difference in file names.